karatakatsuo/karatakatsuo/README.md

 - 👋 Hi, I’m @karatakatsuo
 - 👀 I’m interested in Anime and Manga
 - 🌱 I’m currently learning Everything
-- 💞️ I’m looking to collaborate on Mangaka Project
+- 💞️ I’m looking to collaborate on Manga Project

 <!---
 karatakatsuo/karatakatsuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.